andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 This involved working each and every of the steps I described above.

 ### Step 5: "Do another repetition"
 First thing next morning, I worked the problem yet again, following each and every one of the original steps.
 Oakley states "your understanding should be deeper" and she's right - the repetitions (and breaks) meant that now certain visual elements of both the problem and the solution came to me.
-I've captured these realisations below in the "Tricks learned" section below as _"many patterns you can spot visually"_ and _"have lots of space around your problems as you work"_
+I've captured these realisations below in the "Tricks Arising" section below as _"many patterns you can spot visually"_ and _"have lots of space around your problems as you work"_

 ### Step 6: "Add another problem"
 At this point I kept on going, launching into the Multiplication problem that is the subject of the second half of this post.